 To study a level 3 qualification, you will need GCSEs grades A*-C, or a level 2 qualification in a related subject.

-BTEC specialist and short courses are also available in various sizes and at different levels on the NQF.
+BTEC specialist and professional courses are also available in various sizes and at different levels on the NQF.

 How you are assessed